 Segregationist Legislation And The Rise Of The NAACP

-When, in 1913, Democrats gained control of Congress and the White House for the first time since the mid-1890s, southern Members of the party were tempted to expand segregation into areas of federal jurisdiction.109 In the first two Congresses of the Woodrow Wilson administration (the 63rd and 64th, 1913–1917), southern Members introduced bills to segregate the federal civil service, the military, and public transportation in Washington, DC.
-Others introduced bills to repeal the 15th Amendment.
+When, in 1913, Democrats gained control of Congress and the White House for the first time since the mid-1890s, southern Members of the party worked to expand segregation into areas of federal jurisdiction.108 In the first two Congresses of the Woodrow Wilson administration, the 63rd and 64th (1913–1917), Southerners introduced bills to segregate the federal civil service, the military, and public transportation in Washington, DC.
+Others introduced bills to repeal the Fifteenth Amendment.
 Though Congress enacted none of these measures, the significance of these proposals lay in the fact that they were entertained at all.
-Having solidified absolute control over race issues in the South, southern Members of Congress were sufficiently emboldened to prod Congress to endorse a nationalized racial apartheid.110
+Having succeeded at fully segregating southern society, southern Members of Congress were sufficiently emboldened to prod Congress to endorse a nationalized racial apartheid.109

-In part, the emergence of African-American public advocacy groups such as the NAACP—founded by Mary White Ovington and Oswald Garrison Villard, descendants of prominent abolitionists—counterbalanced efforts to introduce federal segregation laws.113 Although its original organizers were largely white, the NAACP included black intellectuals such as W. E. B. Du Bois, anti-lynching reformer Ida Wells-Barnett, and women’s rights leader Mary Church Terrell, establishing its headquarters in New York City under the leadership of Moorefield Storey, a former president of the American Bar Association.
-Du Bois soon began publishing The Crisis, the organization’s journal, which served as an outlet for reformers and literary contributors and as a tool to inform the American public about issues critical to African Americans.
-The NAACP quickly experienced a growth spurt: During World War I, membership swelled 900 percent to include more than 90,000 individuals in 300 cities and towns nationwide.
-In the 1910s it began a methodical apprenticeship, learning to lobby Congress and to organize national public opinion campaigns.
+In part, the emergence of African-American public advocacy groups such as the NAACP—founded by Mary White Ovington and Oswald Garrison Villard, descendants of prominent abolitionists—counterbalanced efforts to introduce federal segregation laws.112 Although its original organizers were largely white, the NAACP included black intellectuals such as W. E. B. Du Bois, journalist and anti-lynching reformer Ida B. Wells, and women’s rights leader Mary Church Terrell.
+After establishing its headquarters in New York City under the leadership of Moorefield Storey, a former president of the American Bar Association, Du Bois began publishing The Crisis, the organization’s journal, which served as an outlet for reformers and literary contributors and as a tool to inform the American public about issues critical to African Americans.
+The NAACP grew rapidly: During World War I, membership swelled 900 percent to include more than 90,000 individuals in 300 cities and towns nationwide.
+In the 1910s, it began to lobby Congress and to organize national public opinion campaigns.

-109For an exhaustive study on segregation in the federal government, see Desmond King, Separate and Unequal: Black Americans and the US Federal Government (New York: Oxford, 1995): especially pages 9, 20–27.
+108For an exhaustive study on segregation in the federal government, see Desmond King, Separate and Unequal: Black Americans and the US Federal Government (New York: Oxford University Press, 1995): especially pages 9, 20–27.